redbadger/awesome-badger/chriswhealy/hieroglyphy/keywords/README.md

 (!![]+[])[+!![]+!![]+!![]]       // 'true'[3] = 'e'
 ```

-In cases where we have multiple ways to encode the same character (so far, we have three ways to encode the letter `'e'`), the shortest encoding will be used.
+In cases where we have multiple ways to encode the same character (for example, we have three ways to encode the letter `'e'`), the shortest encoding should be used.

 ## Not a Number: NaN